-This is a one credit introductory self-defense course and the student will be able to recognize and defuse a dangerous situation, defend against an unarmed attacker, throw a would-be attacker as a defense and defend one's self from an armed attacker.
+This is a one credit introductory self-defense course and the student will be able to recognize and defuse a dangerous situation, defend against an unarmed attacker, and defend one's self from an armed attacker.
 This is a physical activity course that will require movement and demonstration of the skills presented in the class.